 “Marisa was amazing with Damon and I was impressed with her ability to make him feel at ease while she was also being so candid about her own experiences,” Weiss said of Troy.
 You can read more about the CDWP’s inaugural visit with Damon here.

 This was the kind of interaction Weiss envisioned when he blogged, “Patients helping patients is the best medicine.”

 meeting with Damon, Weiss embarked on a quest to expand the CDWP.
 He

 wanted to create an organization to connect Crohn's "warriors" and

-advocates with hospitalized IDB patients to offer them comfort and a
+advocates with hospitalized IBD patients to offer them comfort and a

 friendly, in-person visit.